Petar Dyaksov: Tendrik

 There are a number of clients in the company portfolio, both small and larger.
 Companies from different spheres and with a different range of activities.

 Semando Ltd.

 In 2018 he becomes co-founder of the online store for branded watches timedix.bg (Semando Ltd.)

 Trainings and seminars

 Over the years Dyaksov was conducting different seminars and lectures.
-Some of the lectures, which he was leading were "How to create an amazing online store", "10 steps of creating a successful online store", "E-commerce training", "How to be more effective and successful", "and "SEO education for non-professionals", "My first steps in business" and others.
+Some of the lectures, he was leading were "How to create an amazing online store", "10 steps of creating a successful online store", "E-commerce training", "How to be more effective and successful", "and "SEO education for non-professionals", "My first steps in business" and others.

 Books

 Dyaksov is the co-author of the book for the world of branded perfumery – "The perfumes from A to Z" which was published in 2016 together with Hristina Dimitrova – a freelance writer in the sphere of international commerce, online marketing and copywriting.
 In the edition can be found many details concerning the perfumery world, the history of the perfumes and technics of perfume production.